Xyvir/iex.run/.github/readme.md

 >Use the WASD to move, try to pick up gold and extra fuel before your torch goes out.
 >credit to https://github.com/tapio/1kbrl

-## Arbitrary arguments are supported by using '?' as a delimiter.
-iex.run will replace all '?' with spaces when the command is launched.
-All forward-slashes '/' past the first quesiton mark are preserved and passed as an argument.

-> Example:
-> curl.exe iex.run/alphabet?23-30?35-50 | iex
-> is the same as:
-> alphabet.cmd 23-30 35-50

 ## How to use:
 ### 1. Basic Invocation using curl.exe from powershell: